Augmentedjs/augmented-presentation-next/README.md

 * MVVM Decorator and Directive Views with declaratives
 * Security wired throughout the framework
   - Views can lock down
-* Utilities that support common abilities found in jQuery (only drastically faster)
+* Utilities that support common abilities found in third party (only drastically faster)
-  - Ajax (mimics jQuery API)
+  - Request (mimics jQuery API)
 * Enhanced Application Object
   - PubSub mediation and bootstrapping for Application objects
   - CSS Stylesheet registration and injection
   - breadcrumb management
-* HTML5 localStorage factory with namespace protection support
+* HTML5 local storage factory with namespace protection support
 * Automatic Tables generated from a JSON schema and data
   - sortable
   - editable